BrodyKretz/PasswordListGenerator/README.md

 # PasswordListCreator
-This Porjects goal is to automate a large password list with given attributes from a user such as {Name, Last Name, Middle Name, Birthday, favorite....}
+This Projects goal is to automate a large password list with given attributes from a user such as {Name, Last Name, Middle Name, Birthday, favorite....}

 ## Couldnt Be Any Simpler Than This